Writing at All Saints

 An overview of how Writing is taught within the school:

 - In KS2, the children are taught in classes for all literacy lessons which are closely linked to their Cornerstones theme.
 They undertake an extended writing process once or twice each term.

 Development plans for Literacy

 The continued development of writing is of high importance on the school improvement plan.
 Some of the new initiatives taking place this year include:

 • Further development of cursive handwriting from EYFS

-• Continuation of greater challenge within writing, including our vocabulary Ninjas
+• Continuation of greater challenge within writing, including our improved use of working walls

 • Continued development of our assessment and moderation of writing across the school

 • Ensuring we provide more opportunities which engage boys in writing